 It will also be of interest to those concerned that community and neighbourhood-level work reaches people in marginalised communities.

-The briefing is available to download from the top right of this page.
+The briefing is available to download below.
 A simpler version of the briefing is available at http://lgbt.foundation/ambition-for-ageing/publications.
 More information about the Equalities Board is available at http://lgbt.foundation/ambition-for-ageing

 The briefing Working Inclusively to Make Communities Age-Friendly makes reference to the following documents: